Parameterizing DFT+U+V from Hybrid Functionals: A Wannier-Function-Based Approach for Strongly Correlated Materials: Introduction

-A central challenge in applying DFT+$U$ and DFT+$V$ is choosing the Hubbard parameters $U$ and $V$.
+A central challenge in applying DFT+$U$+$V$ is choosing the Hubbard parameters $U$ and $V$.
 These parameters are not fixed by the formalism and must be supplied externally.
-Two common strategies are (i) empirical tuning to reproduce selected experimental observables and (ii) first-principles estimates, for example from linear-response theory~\cite{Cococcioni2005}, constrained DFT~\cite{cDFT}, constrained random phase approximation (cRPA)~\cite{Aryasetiawan2004}, or the ACBN0 method~\cite{Agapito2015,Tancogne-Dejean2020}.
+Two common strategies are (i) empirical tuning to reproduce selected experimental observables and (ii) first-principles estimates, for example from linear-response (LR) theory~\cite{Cococcioni2005}, constrained DFT~\cite{cDFT}, constrained random phase approximation (cRPA)~\cite{Aryasetiawan2004}.
 Empirical tuning is straightforward when reliable data are available, but it has limited predictive power and becomes impractical for systems or conditions without experimental reference data.
-First-principles approaches are more systematic and transferable, but they can be computationally demanding and sensitive to technical choices such as the basis set or supercell size.
+First-principles approaches, such as LR and cRPA, are more systematic and transferable, but they can be computationally demanding and sensitive to technical choices such as the basis set or supercell size.
 Moreover, inter-site interactions ($V$) are often neglected because they are more difficult to compute accurately.

+Another line of work treats Hubbard parameters as effective quantities chosen to reproduce either experiment or a higher-level electronic-structure reference.
+Early DFT+$U$ studies of transition-metal oxides and oxide defects showed that a suitable $U$ can recover localization and gap opening similar in spirit to hybrid-functional corrections, although this correspondence is generally qualitative and depends on the property considered~\cite{Morgan2007,ArroyoDeDompablo2011}.
+More recent approaches make this calibration systematic by optimizing $U$ values against hybrid-functional band structures using Bayesian optimization~\cite{Yu2020}, extending the same idea to high-dimensional $U$ and $V$ spaces with active learning~\cite{Yu2023}, and using machine learning to predict structure-dependent Hubbard parameters from such optimized data~\cite{Cai2024}.
+These works show that fitted Hubbard parameters are effective, material- and environment-dependent quantities rather than universal constants.

 Hybrid exchange--correlation functionals provide an alternative way to improve the description of localized electrons by mixing a fraction of exact exchange with a semilocal functional and, in screened/range-separated variants, attenuating the long-range part of the Fock term~\cite{Heyd2003a,Heyd2006,Adamo1999,Becke1993}.
 In many transition-metal oxides, this reduces self-interaction and improves the relative energetic alignment of ligand $p$ and metal $d$ states, leading to more realistic band gaps and magnetic moments compared to semilocal DFT.